SAP/sapmachine-manager-for-macos/README.md

 ## About this project

-The SAPMachine install manager is designed to install, uninstall and manage one or more instances of SapMachine Java on a Mac.
+The SapMachine Manager is designed to install, uninstall and manage one or more instances of SapMachine Java on a Mac.

 ## Requirements and Setup